cnstechnicalgroup/mysqlsyscheck/README.md

 # CNS MySQL System Check
 ## Introduction
-This script collects performance stats from a Linux server running MySQL.
+This script collects performance stats from a GNU/Linux server running MySQL.
 The output is exported to a gzip archive.

 ## Prerequisites
 In addition to a few standard Linux commands, this script has the following prerequisites: